 Artificial intelligence (AI) may well be the most important technology emerging in the 21st century.
 It’s certainly on a par with genetics in its potential to reshape the way we live our lives.
-The more than two dozen good books about artificial intelligence reviewed here, including 13 works of nonfiction and 16 novels, examine the impact of the field from a wide range of different perspectives.
+The 30 good books about artificial intelligence reviewed here include 13 works of nonfiction and 17 novels.
+Collectively, they examine the impact of the field from a wide range of different perspectives.
 Each of the titles is followed by the linked headline of its review.

 Good books about artificial intelligence: nonfiction

 Abundance: The Future Is Better Than You Think by Peter H. Diamandis and Steven Kotler – Does technology promise humanity a bright future?

 Though Diamandis’ focus is squarely on the exponential growth in speed, capability, and spread of information processing technologies, he is not a gadget freak.
 He recognizes the social and political context in which technology is brought to light, although he may downplay the ferocity of humanity’s innate resistance to change.

 Thinking Machines: The Quest for Artificial Intelligence and Where It’s Taking Us Next by Luke Dormehl – Will robots run amok?

 British science journalist Luke Dormehl delves deeply into the past, present, and future of humankind’s attempts to create machines capable of learning and decision-making on their own.
 His book serves up the background readers need to understand why such luminaries as Stephen Hawking and Elon Musk have warned us that AI poses a grave threat to our future as a species—while others including Ray Kurzweil, a pioneer in the field, predict a new Golden Age.